software-students-fall2022/git-workflow-practice-Lkochar19/README.md

 Wuji's comment:
-Though cybergs in fiction stories always tends to cause trouble to humanity It's glad to see them actually helping people in reality
+Though cybergs in fiction stories always tends to cause trouble to humanity It's glad to see them actually helping people in reality.